HenryQuan/HabitApp/docs/diary_henry.md

 ~~~

 # 25/02/2020
+`Intro` is now done but haven't tested on Android. `Settings` has been updated and a share button has been added to the `ResultWidget`.
+Both `Completed` and `Failed` were removed because they are no longer necessary.
+The start button has been replaced with `START NOW`.
+Some models have been created and `LocalDate` will be used to manage data.
+This project has been quite smooth so far.
+Now, only `HomePage` and `HabitListPage` left.
+How the user should interact with the input is still a big issue.
+I want to push to `HabitListPage` when a new habit is done.
+Then, a new item will popup and it will push to `HomePage` again.
+It should be the same for failed state as well.
+I need more testings so probably I will use this app myself for at least a month.

 # 24/02/2020
 Nothing but thinking about local data.
 A boolean value should be added to indicate whether user passed the tutorial.